-An estradiol (E2) test measures levels of the hormone E2 in a person’s blood.
-E2 is one of the four types of estrogen that the ovaries chiefly produce.
-The adrenal glands, placenta, testes, and some tissues also produce smaller amounts of E2.
+An estradiol (E2) test measures levels of the hormone E2 in the blood.
 The results can reflect issues ranging from fertility problems to liver damage.

 The right estrogen levels are essential for reproductive health.
 Having too much or too little estrogen can also lead to medical problems, such as weak bones, urinary tract infections, and even depression.

 Doctors may order an estradiol test if they are concerned about a person’s fertility, puberty, or menopause.
 In this article, we examine when a doctor might order this test, what the results can mean, and what to expect during and after the test.